How Bad Is Really HLS on Android?

 This leads to a question – without Flash supported and not very robust native HLS video playback, how is it possible that there are so many video applications on Android?

 This is were the openness of the Android platform comes in.
-Android might not offer a high quality out of the box HLS video stack, but it provides APIs that grant low level access to develop solutions such as Adobe Primetime Player, which includes, besides a lot of other features, its own HLS video stack – this is very different from iOS, where HLS (or progressive download) is the only path for HW decoded video.
+Android might not offer a high quality out of the box HLS video stack, but it provides APIs that grant low level access to develop solutions such as Adobe Primetime Player, which includes, besides a lot of other features, its own HLS video stack – this is very different from iOS, where using the native HLS video stack is required get 3G/4G application approval.

 Is HLS on Android really bad?
 Yes, if you only rely on native capabilities – but it does not mean you cannot deploy high quality HLS playback (or any other protocols), since Android provides flexible interfaces to extend and provide a high quality experience.
 It’s a philosophical question if this is a better or worse approach compared to iOS.
 Android’s openness leads to more room for issues, but on the contrary, more freedom for extensibility.